CAT 2021 Eligibility Criteria Changed: No Requirement of 50% or 45% Minimum Marks in Graduation

 - One of the 3 main points in the CAT eligibility criteria 2021 must be fulfilled-

-A. Completed Bachelor’s degree with the required percentage of marks, or
+A. Completed Bachelor’s degree, or

 B. Completed professional degree (CA/CS/ICWA) with required percentage, or

-C. Should be in the final year of Bachelor’s degree with required percentage
+C. Should be in the final year of Bachelor’s degree

 - In case of grades / CGPA, the conversion to percentage of marks would be based on the procedure as certified by the respective University/ institution in accordance with the CAT exam eligibility criteria.